Nepal Travel Guide and FAQ’s

 What is the difference between a teahouse trek and a camping trek?

 During a camping trek, you hike daily from one campsite to another.
-You will receive 3 meals every day, tea& coffee with cookies and, if possible, fresh fruit.
+You will receive 3 meals every day, tea& coffee with cookies, and, if possible, fresh fruit.
 A toilet tent will be set up each day at the campsite, and sometimes it is possible to use a basic toilet at a local teahouse.
 Camping treks are in remote areas where you will hardly meet any other tourists.

 How long do I hike per day?